leleliu008/ppkg-core-linux-x86_64/README.md

 # ppkg-core-linux-x86_64

-essential tools that are used by [ppkg](https://github.com/leleliu008/ppkg) shell script.
+these tools are used by [ppkg](https://github.com/leleliu008/ppkg) shell script.

 these tools are statically linked against [musl-libc](https://musl.libc.org/).